CristianBuca/MS4_MotoStyle/README.md

 4. As a new user, I want to browse the store's merchandise.
 5. As a new user, I want to be able to search for specific products.
 6. As a new user, I want to be able to browse by categories.
-7. As a new user, I want to be able to order product lists by price, rating, category or name.
+7. As a new user, I want to be able to sort product lists by price, rating, category or name.
 8. As a new user, I want to view individual product details.
 10. As a new user, I want to select the different quantities and sizes for a product.
 11. As a new user, I want to be able to add products to my shopping cart.